Accepting imperfection? Embracing imperfection? But how?

 But finally, I started letting myself take occasional, appropriate risks.
-That led to and more risk taking as I realized failing wasn’t going to kill me.
+That led to more risk-taking as I realized failing wasn’t going to kill me.

-I allowed myself to be vulnerable with outside supports like my treatment team and reliable friends and family.
-I tried new activities I had no experience in, and often landed on my face figuratively and literally.
+I allowed myself to be vulnerable with outside support like my treatment team and reliable friends and family.
+I tried new activities I had no experience in and often landed on my face figuratively and literally.
+Imperfections abounded.

 Trying and failing yields exponentially more results than never trying to begin with.

 My sense of identity grew with each attempt.
 And fail I did.
+Imperfections showed themselves.
 And fail I do.
 I even fail at embracing failure within my own recovery.
 Taking that information and moving forward is the important, albeit messy, part.
 I am accepting the imperfection.